wimpywarlord/Mess_It_Up/README.md

 ## I'm a social animal!

-So connect with me and share your experience.
+So connect with me on social media and share your experience.

 I would love to interact with this world full of amazing people such as you.